Localising Hospital Websites for Medical Tourism

 "Firstly, a clinic or hospital's website is the most important channel of communication, and it's and the main gateway for potential customers," Francesco explains.
 "It provides information that wouldn't otherwise be available to people all over the world.
-Localizing and optimizing website content for international visitors is a relatively easy, and very powerful, way to engage them."
+Localising and optimising website content for international visitors is a relatively easy, and very powerful, way to engage them."

 Further, we found a strong relationship between hospital personnel and their potential international customers.
 Global site visitors conduct research on individual physicians 50% more than domestic visitors do.
 (22% vs. 14%.)
 Most of these potential patients are looking for U.S.-based physicians who hail from their home countries..

 The first step in engaging these global consumers is to partner with a great website globalization platform provider, Francesco advises.
-It's even better if that vendor can provide localized On-Site Search, he says.
+It's even better if that vendor can provide localised On-Site Search, he says.

-“Such searches are key to maximizing the chances of acquiring foreign customers,” he says, “whose main access to the hospital is the website.”
+"Such searches are key to maximising the chances of acquiring foreign customers," he says, "whose main access to the hospital is the website."

 That’s a missed opportunity, he says.